IevgenMokeiev/Dnd-sample-app/README.md

 Model layer includes DTO, database and data layer.

 Data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.

+Master branch is writeen in MVVM, redux branch is using Redux architecture and has more features.